Senior Vice President, Social Finance Israel

 Policy Fellow Alumna, Centre for Science and Policy

-Naomi Krieger-Carmy took up the post of Head Of Societal Challenges Division at the Israel Innovation Authority in 2017, having perviously served for five years as the Director of the UK Israel Tech Hub, an initiative based at the British Embassy Israel, which aims to drive economic growth and innovation in the UK and in Israel by building partnerships in technology between companies, entrepreneurs and investors in both countries.
+Naomi Krieger-Carmy is SVP at Social Finance Israel (SFI), a not-for-profit organization issuing Social Impact Bonds.
+Previously, she was Head Of Societal Challenges Division at the Israel Innovation Authority from 2017 to 2021.
+Prior to that, she served for five years as the Director of the UK Israel Tech Hub, an initiative based at the British Embassy Israel, which aims to drive economic growth and innovation in the UK and in Israel by building partnerships in technology between companies, entrepreneurs and investors in both countries.

 Naomi began her career as an Assistant Economist at the Bank of Israel research department, and then spent several years as an investment banker on Wall Street, working with Israeli and global technology companies looking to access capital markets or to conduct mergers and acquisitions.